lab1092/blender-manual_ja/manual/render/camera/introduction.rst

 ************

 A *Camera* is an object that provides a means of rendering images from Blender.
-It defines which portions of a scene is visible at render time.
+It defines which portions of a scene is visible in the rendered image.

-Scenes can have multiples cameras, but *must* contain, at minimum, one camera in order to generate any images.
+A scene can contain more than one camera, but only one of them will be used at a time.

-Add a new camera
+Add a New Camera
 ================

 .. admonition:: Reference